reednj/InlineEditor/README.md

 ============

 InlineEditor allows any text element to be made editable.
 The user clicks on it, and it turns into a textbox with a save and cancel button.
-On save a request is send to the server with the new value, and any other needed metadata.
+On save a request is sent to the server with the new value, and any other needed metadata.

 ![ScreenShot](http://imgur.com/ZGoDz.png)